thoughtspot/thoughtspot.github.io/_end-user/search/search-answers.md

    When you click **Preview**, you can scroll through all the visuals inside the Pinboard.

    ![]({{ site.baseurl }}/images/search-answers-results-pinboard-preview.png "Result of Search is a Pinboard")

+## Indexing for Search Answers
+You can search for any Answer or Pinboard that ThoughtSpot has indexed.
+ThoughtSpot indexes changes in ThoughtSpot in less than 10 minutes (less than 5 in most cases).
+If you do not see a new object when you search for it, or you *do* see an object that you deleted, or you modify the access permissions for an Answer or Pinboard, ThoughtSpot will reflect this change within 10 minutes.